 Strategic objectives, priorities and performance

-Kenmare’s strategy is to create long-term shareholder value through the production and marketing of products derived from its extensive titanium minerals resources whilst maintaining a structured and disciplined approach to capital management.
+Kenmare’s strategy is to create long-term shareholder value through the production and marketing of products derived from our extensive mineral resources, while maintaining a structured and disciplined approach to capital management.
+This is underlined by our commitment to being a responsible corporate citizen.

 - higher productivity;